Harinikannan98/PDA-PreD/README.md

 Dependencies:
 1. Program is basically using python3, and demands few python packages to run.
 2. Please ensure the packages such os,re, Bio, numpy, functools,sys, time, shutil, subprocess, math, uuid, cgitb, timeit, wget, glob, urllib, pandas, warnings are installed.
-3. Make sure that the naccess, has the executable path, installed in the local system
+3. Make sure to edit the naccess executable file with the path of local installation (Source: http://www.bioinf.manchester.ac.uk/naccess/).
-4. Also it need the installation of 3vvv software, used for volume and surface area calculation (Source: https://github.com/vosslab/vossvolvox)
+4. Also needs the installation of 3vvv software, used for volume and surface area calculation (Source: https://github.com/vosslab/vossvolvox)
-5. Foldx exectable file
+5. Kindly install the Foldx, executable file is also provided (Source: https://foldxsuite.crg.eu/)

 Run:
 1. Run "python3 pdpredict.py"